 - Staff must ensure that expenditure incurred while travelling on University business is conservative, reasonable and in accordance with this policy.

-- The University requires all staff travelling on University business to have a PCard, unless approved otherwise by the Chief Financial Officer on the recommendation of the relevant Dean, Director or equivalent.
+- The University requires all staff travelling on University business to have a PCard, unless approved otherwise by the Chief Financial Officer on the recommendation of the relevant Head of School, Director or equivalent.

 Travel management company (TMC)